jeog/TDAmeritradeAPI/README_STREAMING.md

 ##### Callback Args

-In order for the callback to work across the ABI for C and C++ code it casts certain values to native types.
+In order for the callback to work across the ABI for C, C++, Python, and Java code it casts certain values to native types.
+It's the client's responsibility to parse responses.

 1. The first argument to the callback will be ```StreamingCallbackType``` as an int:
     ```